MicrosoftDocs/OfficeDocs-SkypeForBusiness.de-DE/Teams/expand-teams-across-your-org/shifts/manage-the-shifts-app-for-your-organization-in-teams.md

 ## <a name="availability-of-shifts"></a>Verfügbarkeit von Schichten

-Schichten sind in allen Office 365-Abonnements verfügbar, in denen Teams mit einigen Ausnahmen enthalten sind.
-Die Ausnahmen sind US Government Cloud Community (gcc) und Teams kostenlos.
-Schichten sind in den kostenlosen Angeboten von Office 365 US Government oder Teams nicht verfügbar.
+Schichten sind in allen Enterprise-SKUs verfügbar, in denen Teams verfügbar sind.

-Weitere Informationen zur Lizenzierung für Teams, einschließlich einer Liste von Office 365-Abonnements, in denen Teams enthalten sind, finden Sie unter [Office 365-Lizenzierung für Teams](../../Office-365-licensing.md).

 ## <a name="location-of-shifts-data"></a>Speicherort von schichtdaten